qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 Next, copy the [data/airports.csv](https://github.com/qlik-oss/core-file-connectivity-service/blob/master/data/airports.csv) file into your Dropbox root folder.

-You will now need to create an OAuth2.0 application by following the Dropbox [OAuth guide](https://www.dropbox.com/developers/reference/oauth-guide).
+Now you need to create an OAuth2.0 application by following the Dropbox [OAuth guide](https://www.dropbox.com/developers/reference/oauth-guide).
 Copy the _App key_ and _App secret_ as these are needed in the next steps.